Penrose-Library/Archives-Website/content/pages/access-policy.md

 <!--StartFragment-->

 * Open hours are 9am-noon and 1pm-4pm, Monday through Friday.
-* Appointments are encouraged, but not required.
+* Appointments are required and must be made at least 24 hours in advance.

   * Appointments allow us time to have materials prepared for you in advance and to locate other relevant resources.
 * [Appointments can be made online](https://wcna.youcanbook.me/); by emailing [archives@whitman.edu](mailto:archives@whitman.edu); or calling 509-527-5922.